snaseem/robofriends/README.md

 # robofriends
-Tutorial for udemy course - React
+React App implementing component architecture

 To run the project:

 1. Clone this repo